Safe nuclear energy is integral to our mission of powering the economic prosperity of the Tennessee Valley.

 - Nuclear power is environmentally friendly and doesn't produce harmful greenhouse gas emissions.

-- Nuclear power plants run economically, second only to hydroelectric power in low operating costs.
+- Nuclear power plants run economically, second only to hydroelectric power, with low operating costs.
 Combined with our renewable energy and energy efficiency efforts, increasing nuclear generation allows us to reduce reliance on coal, decrease air emissions and provide reliable, affordable power to the people of the Tennessee Valley.

 Safety—Our Top Priority

 Our nuclear plants have multiple safety systems in place to keep our workforce and the communities we serve safe.
-Safety systems include physical barriers that protect against radiation release, and layer upon layer of redundant and diverse back-up power systems to keep reactors sufficiently cooled—even in the most extreme or unlikely of events.
+Safety systems include physical barriers that protect against radiation release and layer upon layer of redundant and diverse backup power systems to keep reactors sufficiently cooled—even in the most extreme or unlikely events.

 The nuclear industry is among the most thoroughly tested and regulated industries in the world.
 Our plants operate with oversight by the U.S. Nuclear Regulatory Commission (NRC), which has inspectors physically stationed at each site.

 Industry organizations, such as the Institute of Nuclear Power Operations and the World Association of Nuclear Operators, work to ensure that the industry achieves the highest level of safety and reliability through plant evaluations, training, accreditation, events analysis, and information exchange.